LiliumOS/LiliumFS-Spec/Object.md

     - name_index shall either be None or an index in the "Strings" stream of the object, which is a NUll-Terminated UTF-8 String that is the name of the object within the directory.
     - flags is a bitfield of the following:
         - 0x0000000000000001 (weak): The reference to the object within this directory is weak and does not keep hold of the content of the file.
 Removing this reference only decrements the weak count
         - 0x0000000000000002 (hidden): The file is hidden within the directory.
-This bit is a hint that indicates that UIs should not typically display this file to users unless enabled by user request (such as the `-a` flag for the unix ls command, or a "Show Hidden Files" option in a GUI-based file explorer).
+This bit is a hint that indicates that UIs should not typically display this file to users unless enabled by user request (such as the `-a` flag for the POSIX ls command, or a "Show Hidden Files" option in a GUI-based file explorer).
         - Other flags are reserved and MUST NOT be set.
     - name contains the UTF-8 encoded name of the object within the directory if the length in bytes of that name is up to 40, with all trailing bytes (if any) set to zero.
 Otherwise, each byte in name shall be set to zero and the name is given by the name_index field.